johnjackoleary/cfi-commonplace-book/Filed/Holding Procedures.md

 # Key Takeaways
-- Holds are used in various areas of IFR flying
+- Holds are used in several areas of IFR flying
-- Standard holds are left turns with 1 minute (green needle) or 4 nm (DME/GPS)
+- Standard holds are right turns with 1 minute (green needle) or 4 nm (DME/GPS) legs
 - Hold entries are either teardrop, parallel, or direct

 # Details